 We love apps for language learning because they combine that knowledge with the most up to date technology.

-The apps will let you track what vocabulary you’ve learned, as well as tracking what you’re struggling with.
+The apps will let you track what vocabulary you’ve learned, as well as track what you’re struggling with.
 And as a bonus, they’re way cheaper than a personal tutor.

 We’ve put together this article, to help you find the best Japanese language learning app for you.